Lada VFTS: History

-Head engineers and technicians at company were Zbignevas Kivertas (engine), Henrikas Šilinis, Vygandas Ulickas, Arūnas Volungevičius (design of Lada 2108 EVA).
+The head engineers and technicians at VFTS were Zbignevas Kivertas (engine), Henrikas Šilinis, Vygandas Ulickas, and Arūnas Volungevičius (design of Lada 2108 EVA).

-However, after ban of the Group B cars the production did not last for long.
-As the Soviet Union abolished the production of these cars various rally drivers started to copy VFTS design and technical solutions.
+However, production of the Lada VFTS did not continue long after Group B was banned.
+As the Soviet Union abolished the production of these cars, various rally drivers started to copy the design and technical solutions of the VFTS.
 LADA-VFTS became very popular in Hungary.
 Lada VFTS cars reappeared in the H class of the Hungarian championship at the end of the 1990s.
 Nowadays, this car is very popular among rally drivers in ex-Soviet and other European countries.
 For example, Russian rally drivers use these cars in Club Rally Series, also in short Rally-Sprints series.
 They build replicas of VFTS cars and are showing results that are better than with other newer rally cars.

 Appearance

 The car's mudguards are angularly broadened which gives the car's characteristic appearance.
 This modification was not merely about design it was necessary because of the car's widened wheels.
 Spoilers are also used.